 Albert Graf moved into the east room with a stock of groceries in April 1895.
 Warnke retained the back of the store for his butter, egg and produce business.
 Graf died just a few months later, however.
 His father, Erdmann, kept the store open for a while before Warnke again filled the entire store in 1897.

 Princeton Republic, Jan.
 30, 1902 – “The past week W.F.
 Luedtke has had the room occupied by J.F.
 Warnke’s grocery store painted and calcimated, giving it a neat, fresh appearance.”

-Victor F. Yahr opened a Five and Ten Cent and Grocery store in the east section of the O.R.
+Victor F. Yahr opened the “Princeton Grocery and 5-10 Cents Store” in the east section of the O.R.
 Luedtke building on Cattle Fair Day in March 1914.
 Yahr offered auto delivery to all parts of town.

 Princeton Republic, Jan.
 13, 1916 – “Last Thursday morning at about 3:30 a.m. fire was discovered in the east part store building of O.R.
 Luedtke, occupied by V.F.
 Yahr.
 The fire started on the shelving of the store thru an unknown origin.
 Considerable damage was done to stock and building which is covered by insurance.
 The Fire Dept. responded promptly to the call and extinguished the fire with their chemical engine.”

 Yahr’s dime store was the last business to occupy the east store.
 (In 1923 Hyman Swed, who had occupied the Luedtke building for about five years, completed his purchase of the property.
 He renovated the two rooms into one.)

 Luedtke, who had been in business with his son, O.R.
 (Otto), as Luedtke & Son for about 12 years, died in 1902 at age 54 of heart failure.
 Otto, who was educated in Princeton and graduated from Milwaukee Business College, and other family members kept the business going.